jeanine5/COVID_Pygame/README.txt

 March 2020 t0 September 2020.
 Our game is supposed to replicate the difficult decision parent of two different household had to make, and the effect the spend of tight income had on the stress of adults.

+You can run the program from the main.py module.
+I know it is very long (400+ lines of code) but this is a mistake, a very important mistakes, that I made!
+It has reminded me with my future coding endeavors not to make a module/interface/class that long ever again.

 Because of time and complexity, we could not incorporate more household types such as single people no children and couples no children as a constant in out research.